kyb483/CS-5103-Course-Project/README.md

 4. Checking to see the Character count for the String.
    Test 1 - We check to see if the string has 521 characters (True) Test 2 - We check to see if the string has 1000 characters (False)
+5. Checking to see the word that was switched is in the string.
+   Test 1 - We check to see if the word "hello" is in the String after it has been switched for "you" (True) Test 2 - We check to see if the word "hotel" is in the String after it has been switched for "you" (False)